SIZE:

 - Remove the head, tail and back, then cut the belly of the fish in two to remove the skin before eating.

-- No need to worry about the bones; they come off easily when the fish is cooked.
+- No need to worry about the bones; they come out easily when the fish is cooked.